 My favorite soba place is Soba Dokoro Yanba which is serving fried mushrooms and Japanese noodles.
 They have moved from their original site to a much higher place with views of Yanba Dam.
 The original place was going to be under the water when the dam was completed.

 Kawarayu Onsen Station of JR Agatsuma Line Keikoku is the nearest station.
 It takes 1 hour and 15 mins from Takasaki Station.
 We usually walk through Agatsuma Valley near Kawarayu Onsen Station and have Soba noodle at Soba Dokoro Yanba for lunch.
+You can also park Junisawa Parking for a walk.

 5. Ueno Village